The Parity Accord — Executive Constitutional Brief: Evolving the Good Friday Agreement

 They function as interdependent components of a single constitutional system.

-A neutral administrative centre separates authority from traditional centres of political power.
+Athlone, as a neutral administrative centre, separates the exercise of authority from traditional centres of political power.

 • no institutional dominance by either tradition